 Women in the Future of Data Privacy

-Patricia Hillbrands, Jennifer Mitchell, and Cindy Ping will be on a panel moderated by Stephanie Carter, PhD, at the Life Science Data Privacy Governance & GDPR Alignment Conference on July 26-27 in Philadelphia, PA.
+Patricia Hillbrands, Jennifer Mitchell, and Cindy Ping will be on a panel moderated by Stephanie Carter, PhD, at the upcoming Life Science Data Privacy Governance & GDPR Alignment Conference in Philadelphia.

 - Patricia Hillbrands, Privacy Officer, Arthrex